 Following the closure of the Spirit magazine, which became unaffordable after the withdrawal of sponsorship, the Friends returned to a simple newsletter format called the Brooklands Bulletin, initially in monchrome A4, and then in a 16 page A5 green & cream monochrome booklet format published six times a year.

-As we enter 2018 we look forward to a new style A4 full-colour magazine arriving later in the year.
+As we enter 2019 we look forward to a new direction with an A4 full-colour magazine arriving later in the year and a change of editorial team.

 We aim to publish several articles in each edition supported by photographs on subjects with connections to Brooklands.
 We look at the personalities that made Brooklands tick, the cars, the motor bikes, the aircraft, the bicycles.... in fact anything that is Brooklands related.